-Globalization scenarios for Analysis Services Multidimensional
+Globalization scenarios for Analysis Services

-Analysis Services stores and manipulates multilingual data and metadata in both tabular and multidimensional data models.
+Analysis Services stores and manipulates multilingual data and metadata for both tabular and multidimensional data models.
 Data storage is Unicode (UTF-16), in character sets that use Unicode encoding.
 If you load ANSI data into a data model, characters are stored using Unicode equivalent code points.

 The implications of Unicode support means that Analysis Services can store data in any of the languages supported by the Windows client and server operating systems, allowing read, write, sort, and comparison of data in any character set used on a Windows computer.
 BI client applications consuming Analysis Services data can represent data in the user's language of choice, assuming the data exists in that language in the model.

 Language support can mean different things to different people.
 The following list addresses a few common questions related to how Analysis Services supports languages.

 Data, as already noted, is stored in any Unicode-encoded character set found on a Windows client operating system.

 Metadata, such as object names, can be translated.
 Although support varies by model type, both multidimensional and tabular models support the addition of translated strings inside the model.
 You can define multiple translations, and then use a locale identifier to determine which translation is returned to the client.
 See Features below for more details

 Error, warning, and informational messages returned by the Analysis Services engine (msmdsrv) are localized into the 43 languages supported by Office and Office 365.
 No configuration is required to get messages in a specific language.
 The locale of the client application determines which strings are returned.

 Configuration file (msmdsrv.ini) and AMO PowerShell are in English only.